Sound technicians use technical knowledge and expertise to produce and manipulate the sound for performances and

 What to expect

-- If you work as a freelance sound technician, you'll face uncertainty around job security, as you'll mostly work on fixed-term contracts for broadcasting or production companies.
+- If you work as a freelance sound technician, you may face uncertainty around job security, as you'll mostly work on fixed-term contracts for broadcasting or production companies.

-- You'll need stamina, self-motivation and patience for this job as you may be working in highly stressful situations and to tight deadlines.
+- You'll need stamina, self-motivation and patience for this job as you may be working in challenging situations and to tight deadlines.

 Having a degree or HND in one of the following subjects may increase your chances of success: